Welcome to Goole Museum

 Local displays and changing exhibits

-Every year our temporary gallery space shows five new exhibitions.
+Every year our temporary gallery space shows four new exhibitions.
 Our volunteer team research and create a new exhibition linked to the social history of Goole, and there is an annual Open Art.
 The space is also used for local artists to display their work, or for local groups and individuals to showcase collections.
-To apply to use the display area, please get in touch.
+To apply to use the display area, please get in touch with the curator.

 If you're visiting with children there’s plenty to do alongside exhibitions to make your visit fun and interesting.
 Enjoy interactive exhibits about living and working in Goole, diving, and docks.